jpl-db/dasnav/DEPLOYMENT.md

 2. **Environment Variables** (if needed):
    - Set in Databricks App configuration UI
    - Or in `app.yaml` under `env:` section

+1. In the app view, click **Deploy**
+2. Select the **main** branch (or any specific commit)
+3. Wait for deployment to complete
+4. The app will start automatically on port 8000

 ### Step 4: Set Up App Permissions